boraoztunc/boraoztunc/README.md

 # hello world. 👋

-As a senior designer and maker, I've been working independently for over 16 years, and have extensive knowledge and experience in Digital Product Design, Brand Identity Design, Video Editing & Production.
-I build brands and create scalable digital products that accelerate business value.
+As a senior designer and maker, I've been working independently for over 16 years, and have extensive knowledge in designing brandings and creating digital products.

 ### Active side projects

 ✤ <a class="goto-social" href="https://1984.design" target="_blank">1984.design</a> was born out of my desire to help creative professionals elevate their work through design thinking and intentional growth.
 I believe if it is design that got us here, design can get us out.
 I publish articles and create educational materials about user experience design methods and how to work with humane technology.
-You can read the articles on <a href="https://borakaizen.medium.com/" target="_blank">Medium</a> and my newsletter <a href="https://www.linkedin.com/newsletters/design-for-a-better-world-6890216771614564353/" target="_blank">Design for a Better World</a>.
+You can read the articles on <a href="https://borakaizen.medium.com/" target="_blank">Medium</a> and <a href="https://www.linkedin.com/newsletters/design-for-a-better-world-6890216771614564353/" target="_blank">Design for a Better World</a>.

 ✤ <a class="goto-social" href="https://echoesapp.io" target="_blank">Echoes</a> is a web application for exploring Spotify music streaming stats.
 Build on Spotify APIs and SDKs, Echoes lets you see your top artists, songs and discover more amazing music.